JoshuaHeinz/CS305_Module05/CONTRIBUTING.md

 ## Contributing

-These are the people who contributed to my repository - Joshua Heinz
+These are the people who contributed to my repository - Joshua Heinz - Alexander Poole (has added his name)